Helping your child to research online

 - Begin typing in my own words and then adding the research and referencing it as I go

-- Printing my assignment and then after reading it myself, handing it to someone to read it – I tell my students not to tell the proofreader “Is it good?” but to ask the question “How do you think I need to improve?”
+- Printing my assignment and then after reading it myself, handing it to someone to read it – I tell my students not to ask the proofreader, “Is it good?” but to ask the question “How do you think I need to improve?”

-- Once I’ve had feedback I would then edit my assignment, print and hand in
+- Once I’ve had feedback I would then edit my assignment and then submit it via the online and offline methods instructed by my teacher

 That’s generally how I would do it – if you would like further in-depth detail on research skills, have a look at this article from Lifewire – How Proper Online Research Works.